stoplightio/docs/README.md

 Assets (like images) should be placed in the assets/images folder.

 JPEG, PNG, and GIF image formats are supported.
-Images can be included in markdown by using the path to the image.
+Images can be included in markdown by using the relative path to the image.

 For example: